Nikon Z6 II vs Panasonic S5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z6 II and Panasonic Lumix DC-S5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the Z6 II and the S5 are recent models that are part of the current product line-up.
 The Z6 II replaced the earlier Nikon Z6, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the Z6 II and S5 can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Z6 II and the Panasonic S5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.